tri-cods/html-css/lessons.md

 ## Tip

 *If you run into an error, be sure to check your punctuation.
 Oftentimes the problem is a typo, or overlooking a semi-colon, a period, etc.* See the [Troubleshooting](17-troubleshooting.md) section for more information on common issues.

+## Evaluation

+True or False: Classes are used to create categories of related elements, IDs are used create unique identifiers.
+- True*
+- False

 # Useful Properties